oracle-devrel/chris-blogs/eff-uno-racer/episode3/episode3.md

 Q: When can I expect to see more of this project?

 A: Twitter [https://twitter.com/chrisbensen](https://twitter.com/chrisbensen) has the most updates at the moment.
+There is also a YouTube playist for [DevRebel Cool Projects](https://www.youtube.com/playlist?list=PLPIzp-E1msrZ0WAvm20TkXtm7Hm5JnHxc).

 ---